 After they leave, Ryan shows me an entry in the intentions book that singles out TA hikers for rubbish left in the fireplace.
 Not this hiker and I doubt many others as most backpackers are steeped in ‘leave no trace.’
 It’s just poor form to use this important book, one designed for statistical purposes and to trace lost hikers, to lodge an accusation at a class of trampers with no proof whatsoever.
 Alan and Carol of Dunedin may not have written it, but their bad manners this morning are totally out of line.

 It simply fell behind the bunk and all is well.
-I say I’m strong physically, not so much emotionally and Tina wakes up and laughs.
+I say I’m strong physically, not so much emotionally and Tina , who I wake up, laughs – making me laugh too.
 Ryan has lived here a long time and says it’s only old, cranky people who tramp anymore.
 But the two Kiwis are my age and I certainly hope I don’t behave like that.
 If they don’t like us TA hikers, then please tramp on other ‘trails.’

 Tom and I set off straight up from the hut first on a good track of stubby grass and then up scree, 500 meters in only two kilometers as I lead up, controlling my breathing and dislodging my hurt and frustration with each step.
 I’m thrilled with my strength and that my body allows me to do this one thing that I do so well – go up.